 - 2 tablespoons olive oil

 - 3/4 cup dry white wine

 - 8 ounces monterrey jack or gruyere cheese

 - 1 teaspoon cumin

 - Preheat oven to broil.
 Place halved jalapenos cut side down on a baking sheet.
 Broil for 7-8 minutes, until skin is black.
 Remove from oven and place a plate over the jalapenos to steam them, or in a paper bag, rolled up and closed.
 After 15 minutes, remove skin and mince the jalapenos.
 Set aside.

 - Cut 4-5 bagels into one chunks and toss with 2 tablespoons olive oil.
 Put on a baking sheet.
 Add them to oven, and broil for 4-5 minutes to toast.
 Set aside.

-Bring white wine and lemon juice to a low simmer.
+- Bring white wine and lemon juice to a low simmer.
 Toss cheeses in a large bowl with cornstarch.
 Turn heat down a bit, and in 1/3 cup increments add cheese, stirring in figure 8 motion -- super important! (or like you are making an s) to slowly melt it.
 Do not dump it all in at once or you will end up with a big glob of cheese.
-And make sure the cheese does boil.
+And make sure the cheese does NOT boil.
 We are going for slow and steady melting.